 As with adults, it depends on their personality type, but things like parental stress, a move, a new school, unstable homelife, assessments, competitive sports, bullying, schoolyard tiffs, new teachers, a new sibling, a change in routine all impact their stress levels.

-Remember – kids feel stress too & some will feel ravenously hungry & overeat because of it – they’re also often unable to express.
+Remember – kids feel stress too & some will be feeling hungry all the time & overeat because of it – they’re also often unable to express.

 Short-term ‘acute’ stress will switch off appetite, but long-term ‘chronic’ stress will cause a persistent elevation in the adrenal hormone cortisol – which can make appetite increase.